 At this point, there is no software installed on the instance except for Ubuntu 14.04 and whatever else came with the Amazon Machine Image (AMI) specified in the Terraform configuration (files).

-The next step is to use Ansible to install, configure and run all the necessary software.
+The next step is to install, configure and run all the necessary software for a BigchainDB node.
+You could use our example Ansible playbook to do that.

-Optional: "Destroy" the Resources
+3.1.4 Optional: "Destroy" the Resources